helick/blocks/README.md

         if (false === $output) {
             ob_start();

-            // If someting goes wrong during the render,
-            // we clear the output and re-throw an exception
-            // so we don't cache the actual error output. try {
+            try {
                 parent::render($fields, $attributes, $blocks);
             } catch (Exception $e) {
-                ob_end_clean();

-                throw $e;
+                // In case something goes wrong we clear the output buffer ob_end_clean();

+                // Re-throw an exception so we don't cache the actual error output throw $e;
             }